QiujiaGuo/Cohort-Retention-Analysis/README.md

 # Cohort Retention Analysis

-This project involves conducting a cohort retention analysis of the Online Retail dataset.
-The analysis was performed using SQL Server for data cleaning and aggregation, Python for additional data processing and to create a retention matrix, and Tableau for visualization.
-The aim of the project is to understand customer behavior, identify retention patterns over time and propose strategies to improve customer retention.
+This project analyzes cohort retention of an online retail store.
+The aim is to understand customer purchase behavior, identify retention patterns over time and propose strategies to improve customer retention.

 ## Source Data